topStrip1

 4. Engage in Self-Care Rituals: Identify self-care activities that replenish your energy and promote your own well-being.
 Whether it's practicing mindfulness, indulging in a hobby, or simply taking a leisurely walk, these moments of self-nurturing are essential for maintaining your emotional equilibrium.

 5. Educate Yourself: Learning about depression and mental health can empower you with knowledge and understanding.
 This, in turn, equips you to provide better support and communicate effectively with your friend.
-Stay informed about available resources, therapies, and treatment options.
+Stay informed about available resources, therapies, and treatment options for depression

 6. Celebrate Progress: Acknowledge the positive impact of your efforts.
 Celebrate the milestones – both big and small – that you and your friend achieve together.
 These moments of triumph serve as reminders of the strength you both possess.